Maysha-Khanom-Moon/e-commerce_aaproject/README.md

 ### Developed by MD.
 Asraful Islam

 ##### before run the project
-1. make a virtual environment
+1. create a virtual environment
     - python -m venv ___
     - then activate
     - then back to parent repo